Graupunkt/project-jericho/README.md

 - the script is than manually updated by the user (key combo) and gets multiple values presented for navigation
 - this tool can be used to navigate to points in space and around planets

+Windows 11 does not allow powershell scripts that are created by others by default, you need to run the following line to change this behavior:
+Set-ExecutionPolicy Unrestricted -Scope LocalMachine -Force than open powershell and drop the scriptfile into the window and unblock the script with adding this after the file
+| Unblock-File

 ## Screenshots
 ![Screenshot of poi selection window](screenshots/Screenshot_Frontend_V7.PNG)